jossephus/proc-macro-workshop/README.md

 # Rust Latam: procedural macros workshop

+- This is me working through dtolney's procedural macro workshop along with Jon Hoo's excellent videos

 *This repo contains a selection of projects designed to learn to write Rust procedural macros &mdash; Rust code that generates Rust code.*